Blog post

 So how do we do this?

-3. Don’t be afraid of technology and use technology to automate as many of the mundane everyday tasks that can bog you down – don’t hide behind admin!
+3. Don’t be afraid of technology and automate as many of the mundane everyday tasks that can bog you down – don’t hide behind admin!

 4. Make sure you are invited and attend every team meeting of the departments you support.